commoncrawl/cc-notebooks/cc-statistics/README.md

 for f in cc-main-2020-feb-mar-may-domain-t.graph cc-main-2020-feb-mar-may-domain-t.properties \
          cc-main-2020-feb-mar-may-domain.graph cc-main-2020-feb-mar-may-domain.properties \
          cc-main-2020-feb-mar-may-domain.stats \
-         cc-main-2020-feb-mar-may-domain-edges.txt.gz; do
+        cc-main-2020-feb-mar-may-domain-vertices.txt.gz; do
    aws --no-sign-request s3 cp s3://commoncrawl/projects/hyperlinkgraph/cc-main-2020-feb-mar-may/domain/$f .;
 done
 ```
-This will download a representation of the domain level graph (`cc-main-2020-feb-mar-may-domain.graph`), a file that contains useful properties of said graph (`cc-main-2020-feb-mar-may-domain.properties`) such as the WebGraph class the graph is, number of nodes, etc, a file that contains more statistics about the graph (`cc-main-2020-feb-mar-may-domain.stats`) such as min indegree/outdegrees, number of dangling nodes, etc, and a file that represents the edges in the graph (`cc-main-2020-feb-mar-may-domain-edges.txt.gz`).
+This will download a representation of the domain level graph (`cc-main-2020-feb-mar-may-domain.graph`), a file that contains useful properties of said graph (`cc-main-2020-feb-mar-may-domain.properties`) which is required to load the graph, a file that contains more statistics about the graph (`cc-main-2020-feb-mar-may-domain.stats`) such as min indegree/outdegrees, number of dangling nodes, etc, and a file that represents the vertices in the graph (`cc-main-2020-feb-mar-may-domain-vertices.txt.gz`).
 Transpose of the graph is also downloaded (which is any file name that ends with `-t`).
 More information can be found on the [blog](https://commoncrawl.org/2020/06/host-and-domain-level-web-graphs-febmarmay-2020/).

 Now, in order to more easily run our WebGraph java commands, we define the variable:
 ```